 Select a domain for your blog

-This step is easy because you’ve already decided on a name and checked to make sure it is available.
+The domain for your blog is what you will name your blog.
 You can either sign up for the free domain that is included in your hosting package or if you already own your domain name you can transfer it to BlueHost.

 Fill in all of your information

 This part is pretty self-explanatory.
 Make sure all of your information is accurate and then head on to the next step.

 Go over the package information and fill out the billing section

 As for the extras, it’s up to you to decide what you want to spend your money on.
 I love the security of the site backup because I am frequently tinkering (and breaking) my blog code.
 The backups save me all the time.

 I don’t feel like the search engine jump start is necessary – especially since I’m going to show you how to submit your site to Google.

 The domain privacy protection replaces all of your personal contact information with BlueHost’s contact information.

 Confirm your account and set up a password.